HsaineAyoubRachidAchraf/System_Hotel_Management/README.md

 <h1 align="center">Steps To use Application</h1>

-First of all ou should to do it to go the menu bar:
+First of all you should to do, it to go the menu bar:
-1. click on **BARAHA HOTEL** then**About Hotel** to show information about our services.
+1. click on **BARAHA HOTEL** then **About Hotel** to show information about our services.
 2. click on **Price** to know the price of each room category.
 3. Check the availibilty of the rooms.
 4. Now, we move to button**roombooking**,click on it, fill in the form and click on **sumbit**to valid the reservation.
-5. If you wnt to know your id as client,you should click on **trasaction**.
+5. If you want to know your ID as client,you should click on **trasaction**.
-6. Know you can quit the application,go to menu bar, click on **BARAHA HOTEL** then**Exit**
+6. You can quit the application,go to menu bar, click on **BARAHA HOTEL** then**Exit**
-7. When you want to check out the hotel,go to**Button: check out** and choose the number of room selected in your reservation, check out and automaticaly you will quit the application.
+7. When you want to check out the hotel, go to**Button: check out** and choose the number of room selected in your reservation, click on check out and automaticaly you will quit the application.
 8. We hope you had a good time.